-The Lyssomanes is a genus of jumping spiders that belongs to the family Salticidae.
+The Lyssomanes are a genus of jumping spiders that belongs to the family Salticidae.
 This jumping spider is widely spread and ranges from the Southern United States to South and Central America.
-At the moment, this genus of jumping spider has 9′ ‘4 extant and two fossil species that have been extensively described across the Neotropical Region.
+At the moment, this genus of jumping spiders has 9′ ‘4 extant and two fossil species that have been extensively described across the Neotropical Region.

 Our leaper friends are easy to identify, and that’s all thanks to their long legs and translucent bodies, which are mostly green or yellow.
 They look very much like the lynx spider, except that the Lyssomanes have large anterior median eyes.